dgc-source/gatsby-blog/lessons/08-build-gatsby-page-slugs-dynamically-from-markdown-with-gatsby-node-js.md

  Then we'll add a `then` where we pass the results to a function. `result` contains a data object with the shape with the shape that matches our query.
 Remember that `edges` are a path to the filesystem node.
 So with this in mind we're going to do a `forEach`, and for each of our edges we're going to extract the path from our frontmatter.

  We can next call the createPage action.
 The first parameter is a path for the page URL.
 And then the component to render `component: blogPostTemplate`.
 And the third parameter is a `context` object that will make it's way into our blogPost template component as the prop.
 We want the template to know what the path to our file is `pathSlug: path`.
 The value of path is what is supplied in our frontmatter.

- After our call to the createPage we'll resolve out of the promise.

  Since we made changes to `gatsby-node.js`, we need to restart our develompent server.
 So `ctrl + c (⌘ + C for mac users)` and start the server up again with `gatsby develop`.